cDanowski/javaPS/documentation/algorithm_definition/algorithm_definition.markdown

 -	long **minOccurs**: the minimum number of occurrences within an *Execute* request; default value is "1"
 -	long **maxOccurs**: the maximum number of occurrences within an *Execute* request; default value is "1"
 -	long **maximumMegaBytes**: a limitation of the maximum size of the complex input's payload
--	Class **binding**: reference to a *binding* class that implements/extends *ComplexData.class* and thus is able to parse the complex input from an *Execute* request correctly; basically this *binding* component acts as a wrapper for the input
+-	Class **binding**: reference to a *binding* class that implements/extends *ComplexData.class* and thus is able to parse the complex input from an *Execute* request correctly; basically this *binding* component acts as a wrapper for the input; more information about *binding* is provided in section [The Role of the Binding Implementations](#the-role-of-the-binding-implementations)

 ### Annotations for the Definition of *Process Outputs*